BIGJRA/BIGJRA.github.io/rejuv.md

 A couple quick, optional things:

-First thing we can do is talk to the grandfather in the train station, who’ll give you a *Exp.
+First thing we can do is talk to the grandfather in the train station, who'll give you a *Exp.
 Candy S.*

 Head back to Mei and Ayuda to claim your reward for getting all five cells so far: *TM49 Echoed Voice*!

-Return to Jenner’s Lab and head upstairs.
-You’ll need to battle Madelis’ Houndoom as Melia, using Togepi.
+Return to Jenner's Lab and head upstairs.
+You'll need to battle Madelis' Houndoom as Melia, using Togepi.
 It requires a LOT of luck to win.
 (Winning: +1 Melia Relationship Point).
 Losing still progresses the game.
-After a lot of cutscenes, you’ll be back outside.
+After a lot of cutscenes, you'll be back outside.

 # Chapter 2: Redemption

 ## Junction Bridge

 Head outside of the lab and talk to Karrina.
-She’ll want us to go to the Junction Bridge on the left side of the city, so accept fast travel.
+She'll want us to go to the Junction Bridge on the left side of the city, so accept fast travel.

 Head into the lab to battle Dr. Jenkel.